Ae3232/headless-cms/content/about-us/_index.md

 topSectionTitle: About CoTeams
 topSectionDescription: CoTeams changes the way companies and IT talents find each other and collaborate.
-Our platform directly connects businesses and independent IT teams or freelancers and makes the process of team-opportunity matching more democratic, convenient, and agile.
+Our platform directly connects businesses and independent IT teams or individual talents and makes the process of team-opportunity matching more democratic, convenient, and agile.
 whatIsTitle: What is CoTeams?
 whatIsDescription: CoTeams changes the way companies and IT talents find each other and collaborate.
-Our platform directly connects businesses and independent IT teams or freelancers and makes the process of team-opportunity matching more democratic, convenient, and agile.
+Our platform directly connects businesses and independent IT teams or individual talents and makes the process of team-opportunity matching more democratic, convenient, and agile.
 whoAreTitle: Who are our clients and talents?
 whoAreItemImg1: "/images/who-are-img1.svg"